Table of Contents

 The color green is a calming color that helps create a connection to nature and the outdoors.
 Green lighting has produced optimistic feelings in those who used it.
 That is why green and greenish blues are popular colors for wall paint and fabric decors.
 Since green is the color of most plants, it makes sense that surrounding yourself with green and leafy foliage will undoubtably uplift your mood.

 Some indoor plants are also fragrant.
 To stimulate the receptors in the brain, breathe in the floral scent of plants.
-Your brain receives messages to relax when your olfactory receptors are stimulated.
+When your olfactory receptors are stimulating, the brain receives messages to relax.
 Stimulating these receptors are a reason why smells can bring back feelings with memories.
 Fragrant-smelling plants that offer health benefits are Jasmine, which is beneficial for nighttime to aid with sleep, Gardenia, and Lavender.
 A plant whose fragrance can benefit anxiety and stress is Rosemary.
-The smell of rosemary is proven to lower stress and cortisone levels.
-Cortisol is best known for creating the “flight or fight” response that occurs during high stress situations.
+Truly proven, smelling rosemary will lower stress and cortisone levels.
+Cortisol is best known for creating the “flight or fight” response that occurs during high-stress situations.